ajpelu/BorreguilesDP/ms_dpBorre.md

 * Fruit number of a taxon by square meter.
 * Cover: the percentage of cover by taxon.
 The value represents a transformation of Braun-Blanquet cover-abundance scale (Van der Maarel 1979, 2007)

-The occurrence and measurement data were accommodated to fulfill the Darwin Core Standard (Darwin Core Task Group, 2009; Wieczorek et al. 2012).
+The occurrence and measurement data were accommodated to fulfill the Darwin Core Standard (Wieczorek et al. 2009; 2012).
 We used Darwin Core Archive Validator tool (http://tools.gbif.org/dwca-validator/) to check whether the dataset meets Darwin Core specifications.
 The Integrated Publishing Toolkit (IPT v2.0.5)(Robertson et al. 2014) of the Spanish node of the Global Biodiversity Information Facility (GBIF) (http://www.gbif.es:8080/ipt) was used both to upload the Darwin Core Archive and to fill out the metadata.

 The Darwin Core elements for the occurrence data included in the dataset are: occurrenceId, modified, basisOfRecord, institutionCode, collectionCode, catalogNumber, occurrenceRemarks, scientificName, kingdom, phylum, class, order, family, genus, specificEpithet, infraspecificEpithet, scientificNameAuthorship, continent, country, stateProvince, county, locality, minimumElevationInMeters, maximumElevationInMeters, recordedBy, identifiedBy, dateIdentified, decimalLongitude, decimalLatitude, coordinateUncertaintyinMeters.